 - Sensory or physical needs – such as co-ordination, hearing or visual impairment which might affect them.

 - Communication problems – in expressing themselves or understanding what others are saying, meaning or implying.

 - Medical or health conditions – which may slow down a child’s progress or involves treatment which effects their education or well-being.

 The school welcomes parents in contacting teachers to discuss any concerns they may have over their child’s progress.
 Often, through these types of conversations, areas of concerns are identified.
-However it is worth noting that children will always make progress at different speeds and in different ways and that is dictated to by how they learn best.
+However it is worth noting that children will always make progress at different speeds, and in different ways.
 Teachers take this into account when they teach their lessons or organise their classroom.
 Children who might be experiencing slower than usual progress, or are having difficulties, may be given help through this planning to ensure they succeed.
-Please never assume, that just because your child is making slower than expected progress, or if the teachers are providing a different type of activity or support, that your child has an SEND.
-It might just be they are experiencing a difficult barrier and the teacher is using their experience and expertise to help your child meet that target.
+Please never assume, that just because your child is making slower than expected progress, or if teachers are providing a different type of activity or support, that your child has an SEND need.
+It might just be they are experiencing a barrier and the teacher is using their experience and expertise to help your child meet that target.

 It is the school’s aim to always ensure that any child identified as struggling should be supported.
 It is only when that support is not having the success the school and family would expect, then further conversations should be held about the next step.

 The progress of SEND pupils is examined regularly within the school and their next steps are always at the forefront of everyone’s minds.
 Please read the school’s SEND policy and other documentation to familiarise yourself with our procedures.

 The school’s SENCO (Special Educational Needs Co-ordinator) is Mrs Rebecca Simmonds, who can be contacted via the school office:

 Telephone: 01303 813276